Department of English

 Note that in English, it is not permissible to drop the lowest-graded departmental course from your average; all departmental courses are counted.

 The department encourages students to consider studying abroad.
 We especially invite students to consider the department's term at University College London.
 There students attend a special LCH seminar with a Princeton English professor and receive support for independent work, while also attending courses taught through the University of London.

 Courses taken abroad may, with approval, receive both departmental and distribution credit (in general, the department can accept two courses for study abroad).
-Students considering study abroad should consult the departmental representative at an early stage.
+Students considering study abroad should consult the director of undergraduate studies at an early stage.